AppleCommander/applecommander.github.io/docs/acx.md

 ## File listing as JSON or CSV

-List `ac`, `acx` allows file listings to be written out as structured text.
-Specifically, with JSON output, secondary processing tools can be used to extract information:
+Like `ac`, `acx` allows file listings to be written out as structured text.
+Specifically, with JSON output, secondary processing tools can be used to extract information.
+Here's a sample using the `jq` tool:

 ```
 $ acx ls -d ProDOS_2_4_2.dsk --json | jq '.disks[].files[] | select(.name == "BASIC.SYSTEM")'